michaelschnyder/oidc-angular/README.md

 bower install oidc-angular -save
 ```

-Inject the `$auth`-Provider to setup the library while configuring the Angular-Application
+Inject the `$auth`-Provider to setup the library while configuring the AngularJs-Application

 ```javascript